MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

 All these properties, i.e., flexibility, robustness, and explainability, can be achieved if a model is capable of considering any subset of variables at any time while still making accurate predictions based on the available data.
-To this end, we introduce MaskSDM, a novel deep learning method that achieves this by modifying the training process to randomly mask certain input variables \citep{devlin2018bert, majmundar2022met, du2023remasker, gulati2024tabmt}.
+To this end, we introduce MaskSDM, a novel deep learning method that achieves this by modifying the training process to randomly mask certain input variables \citep{devlin2018bert, majmundar2022met, du2023remasker, mizrahi20244m}.
 In doing so, our approach trains the model to make predictions using only a reduced set of predictors.
 Although the random masking procedure does not encompass all possible subsets of predictors, it effectively explores the predictor space, enabling the model to accommodate missing values using a specialized \textit{token} to indicate the absence of the considered predictors.
-This ensures accurate predictions even when some variables are unavailable, directly addressing the issue of missing predictors, especially at inference.
-The design of MaskSDM also effectively simulates the behavior of models trained on specific subsets of predictors.
+This ensures accurate predictions even when some variables are unavailable, directly addressing the issue of missing predictors.
 This provides end-users with the flexibility to select variables they consider relevant for their particular application or species of interest.
 Furthermore, MaskSDM facilitates a deeper understanding of predictor roles by allowing users to analyze predictions and performance based on specific subsets of variables.